will3216/dynamic_sunspot_search/README.md

 ```

 Then by using the `boost_receny` method, where half_life defines the half life
-period of the exponential decay function:
+period of the exponential decay function (non-integer values will be rounded down):

 ```ruby
 # Posts that were published 5 day ago will have their scores cut in half